ofdryads/miniageOS/README.md

 ## What is it *not*?
 - A launcher
 - "Screen time"-like restrictions
-- Temporary, reversible commands that disable user-level apps until they are either re-enabled in Settings or the phone is updated
+- Temporary, reversible commands that disable user-facing apps until they are either re-enabled in Settings or the phone is updated
 - A fork of LineageOS

 ## What it does